Skip to main content

 }

-You can find default parameters on ‘config/rateLimiter.js’.
-This parameters used if other parameters not provided.
+You can find the default parameters in ‘config/rateLimiter.js’.
+These parameters are used if other parameters are not provided.

 RequestLogger